Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Primary need: Reliability and sophisticated reasoning.

-Recommended: Claude Sonnet 4.5
+Recommended: Claude Sonnet 4.6 or Claude Opus 4.7

 Why consistency matters here: Multi-step workflows and agent systems amplify variance.
 One unpredictable output early in the chain cascades into downstream failures.
 For production systems requiring deterministic behavior, Claude’s lower variance reduces this risk.